johnstonbl01/clementinejs/tutorial/tutorial.md

 var Click = $resource('/api/clicks');
 ```

 This new $resource object allows us to query this API, and will return the results to a field in the browser.
-However, before doing this, we'll need to create a new method that does this:
+However, before doing this, we'll need to create a new method:

 ```js
 $scope.getClicks = function () {